ktarpey/watchlist-client-js/docs/content/concepts/security.md

 * Algorithm: ```HMAC-SHA256``` (aka ```HS256```)
 * Secret: ```"public-knowledge-1234567890"```

-Since the test environment is intended for testing and evaluation purposes only, the signing secret has been made public.
+Since the test environment is intended for testing and evaluation purposes only, the signing secret has been publicized.
 As a result, data saved in the test environment can be viewed and manipulated by anyone.
-Use caution with any sensitive data.
+Do not save sensitive data in the _test_ environment.

 **Production Environment:**